 1. The Surrogate’s Court (in the county where the deceased resided) has judicial oversight over how the estate is administered.

-2. Typically, upon an individual’s death, the surviving spouse, or, if there is no spouse, an adult child or other close relative petitions the Surrogate’s Court to be appointed administrator for the estate.
+2. Typically, upon an individual’s or father’s death, the surviving spouse, or, if there is no spouse, an adult child, or other close relative petitions the Surrogate’s Court to be appointed administrator for the estate.
 When no relative is willing to serve, or none is available, a non-family member may seek the appointment.

 Note: If the spouse applies to serve as administrator, the other heirs are not required to give consent.
 However, if someone other than the spouse seeks to serve, then the other heirs must consent by completing “renunciation forms.”
 If the heirs cannot agree on who should serve, then the court selects the administrator.